prowler-cloud/prowler/README.md

 Allowlist option works along with other options and adds a `WARNING` instead of `INFO`, `PASS` or `FAIL` to any output format except for `json-asff`.

 ## Inventory
 With Prowler you can get an inventory of your AWS resources.
-To do so, run `./prowler -i` to see what AWS resources you have deployed in your infrastructure.
+To do so, run `./prowler -i` to see what AWS resources you have deployed in your AWS account.
+This feature lists almost all resources in all regions based on [this](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/API_GetResources.html) API call.
+Note that it does not cover 100% of resource types.

 The inventory will be stored in an output `csv` file by default, under common Prowler `output` folder, with the following format: `prowler-inventory-${ACCOUNT_NUM}-${OUTPUT_DATE}.csv`
 ## How to fix every FAIL